msrtea7/02806_assignment2/content.md

 <div style="text-align: center;">
   <h5>Fig. 3: SF Motor Vehicle Theft 24h Distribution Within A Year</h5>
   <iframe src="./visualizations/polarBar/crime_time_distribution.html" width="500px" height="600px" frameborder="0"></iframe>
-  <figcaption>Select a specific year (2003-2024) from the select box and hover the mouse <br>
+  <figcaption>Select a specific year (2003-2024) from the select box and hover <br> the mouse
-              over the sector to view the specific incident numbers.
-The data for 25 years<br>
-              are excluded for incompleteness.</figcaption>
+              over the sector to view the specific incident numbers. <br>The data for 2025 are excluded for incompleteness.</figcaption>
 </div>